How to grow Christmas wheat in Croatia – božićna pšenica

 Give the wheat just a small amount of water.

-Place the saucers somewhere with lots of light.
+Place the saucers in a well-lit place.
 It shouldn’t be too hot because the wheat could dry out.
-Don’t put it to the direct sun.
+Don’t put it in the direct sun.
 It is best to put it near a window with indirect light.

 Water the wheat every day, but don’t give it too much.
-One or two tablespoons of water is enough.
+One or two tablespoons of water are enough.
 You should only moisturize the soil, not drench it.

 If you want, you can also cover the wheat with aluminum foil until it sprouts.
 It will keep the wheat wet and warm.
 If you choose to cover the wheat with foil, remove the foil when it starts to germinate.